Toward Scalable and Valid Conditional Independence Testing with Spectral Representations: Learning Partial Covariance Operators

-In contrast to the unconditional setting, the final term in \eqref{eq:pco_svd_variational} involves a composition of covariance operators and does not admit an unbiased empirical estimator.
-This constitutes the main technical challenge in learning $\DCE$ from data.
+where the covariance matrices are centered.
+In contrast to the unconditional setting, the final term in \eqref{eq:pco_svd_variational} involves a composition of covariance operators, $\mathsf{\Sigma}_{XZ}\mathsf{\Sigma}_{Z\ddot{Y}}$, and cannot be directly estimated from data. \emph{This constitutes the main technical challenge in learning $\DCE$.}